What We Do

 “Mike Delaney has provided support to the network as a facilitator, coordinator and most recently organizational development consultant.
 With his support the network has been able to improve our governance practices, develop our strategic plan through a thorough participatory process with members and is now providing organizational structure and system development support for both internal and external processes.
 He has quickly understood both our organizational needs, as well as the needs and pains of Global South civil society.
 His contribution has provided immediate positive change while ensuring long lasting sustainable systems change for our larger community.”

-1. Local and national organizations have a realistic understanding of their current capabilities and want to be able to do more.
+Local and national organizations have a clear understanding of their current capabilities and a strong desire to play a greater role.

 Read the entire report here.